MissVeronica/um-unique-account-id/README.md

 2. Unique meta_key value
 3. Not editable by User only by Admins
 4. Field should only be used on Profile pages
-5. Displayed nion-editable at General tab Account page after Username
+5. Displayed non-editable at General tab Account page after Username

 ## Translations or Text changes
 1. Use the "Say What?" plugin with text domain ultimate-member